Chindyputrii/Coursera/README.md

 # Coursera
 E-Learning
-I am editing the README fule.
+I am editing the README file.
 Adding some more details about the project description.